Ursamenux/mrchromebox-website/docs/faq.md

 ### Where can I find a SuzyQ cable (SuzyQable)?

 * They used to be available from Sparkfun, but aren't any longer.
-A young entrepeneur has made some cables/adapters available and sells them on ebay: https://www.ebay.com/itm/335130747039?var=544363912167
+A young entrepeneur has made some cables/adapters available and [sells them on ebay](https://www.ebay.com/itm/335130747039?var=544363912167)

 There are also schematics online which show how to make a cable using a USB-C cable and a breakout board, along with a few resistors.